An App Group roller coaster ride

 uses the onOpenURL

-To solve this problem, I added a new shared property that the keyboard could use to tell the app to start dictation.
+To solve this, I added a new shared property that the keyboard could use to tell the app to start dictation.
 It could now trigger the deep link as usual, but instead of checking the deep link, the app could now check this new flag.
 I tried it on a test app and it worked great.

 Unfortunately, it didn’t work well in this app.
 It did work, but the flag was randomly not set, which meant that dictation would not start.
 If I restarted the app, the data was there…but not if I kept the app running and continuously checked the shared data container.